getsentry/probot-release/README.md

 # Run the bot
 npm start

+# Run test watchers
+npm run test:watch
 ```

 We highly recommend to use VSCode and install the recommended extensions.
 They
 will configure your IDe to match the coding style, invoke auto formatters every
 time you save and run the test suite in the background for you.
+In this case,
+you don't have to run the test watchers manually.

 ### Testing